-The Best Cribs for Your Baby [Crib Safety Guide]
+The Best Baby Cribs for Your Baby [Crib Safety Guide]

-If you’ve been feeling overwhelmed by crib shopping, worry no more!
+If you’ve been feeling overwhelmed by baby crib shopping, worry no more!
 We’ve done hours of research to help you understand everything there is to know about crib safety.
 We’ll give you the rundown on current safety standards, best practices for crib safety, and give you a list of the top 15 models on the market.
-You’ll be sure to find just the right crib for your little one to rest his or her sweet head.
+You’ll be sure to find just the right crib for your little one to rest their sweet head.

-As of 2011, manufactured cribs cannot have a drop-side rail, as this feature has proven to increase risks for infants.
+As of 2011, manufactured baby cribs cannot have a drop-side rail, due to this feature proving to increase risks for infants.
 Cribs must also have stronger crib slats and mattress supports, improve the quality of hardware, and withstand more rigorous testing than in years prior to 2011.
 The Consumer Product Safety Commission recommends asking the manufacturer for a certificate of compliance with the current standards if you’re unsure if a certain crib meets the standards.
+This is a great way to ensure you are buying the safest baby crib available.

 Any parent who has been chastised for letting their baby sleep on their stomach knows recommendations about baby sleep seem to always be changing.
 But it’s important to stay up to date.
 Research continues to reveal new information about how to decrease the risk of SIDS and keep your baby safe while sleeping.